 Make no mistake about it.
 We’re rapidly approaching a cashless world where there multiple payment options such as eChecks and eCash, that are convenient and fast.
-The world of payment processing is changing so quickly, it’s best to be prepared by knowing about the options and what lies ahead in 2017 and beyond.
+The world of payment processing is changing so quickly, it’s best to be prepared by knowing about the payment processing trends, the options, and what lies ahead in 2017 and beyond.

 Mobile Wallet usage will continue to grow.